 Taylor Gilfillan '13

 Gilfillan joined the Teach For America Houston Corps in January of his senior year, following his desire to impact the lives of children facing educational inequity and social injustice.
-Since then, his role as a teacher has included building positive culture in the classroom, designing smart and effective classroom systems, community engagement and event planning, creating culturally-relevant lessons based on students' experiences and backgrounds, and integrating ACT readiness standards into his curriculum to support regional ACT growth goals.
+For 5 years, his role as a teacher included building positive culture in the classroom, designing smart and effective classroom systems, community engagement and event planning, creating culturally relevant lessons based on students' experiences and backgrounds, and integrating ACT readiness standards into his curriculum to support regional ACT growth goals.
 In 2015-16, Gilfillan had the highest percentage of students pass the AP Physics 1 AP Exam in his region, and consistently has pass rates of 90%+ on district assessments in Physics.
-His past roles have included Advanced Sciences Course Leader and Curriculum Writer for KIPP Houston Public Schools from 2015 to 2017, responsible for leading professional development for the chemistry and physics teachers in his region.
-He has led multiple professional development sessions at his campus on data-driven differentiation in the classroom.
 Over his teaching career, Taylor has also taught Geometry and Biology and held leadership roles at the school and region level.

 Leading into his current role, Taylor spent a year with Promise Community Schools as their Lead Data Analyst, a similar role to the one he is now.